 What is the opportunity?

 The bond sale offers attractive benefits to individual investors including prices and yields that match those available to institutional investors and the potential for stable income through the call dates.
-And, for California residents, federal and state tax-exemption on the bond coupon payments.
+And, for Massachusetts residents, federal and state tax-exemption on the Series 206 (subject to AMT) and Series 207 bond coupon payments.

 How to place an order

 The offering is expected to price the week of April 29,1 although market conditions and/or the discretion of the issuer may alter the anticipated timeline.
 Individual investors can place orders online or by calling a Fidelity representative at 800-544-5372.
 To stay up-to-date on pricing, credit rating changes, and more, please sign up for Fidelity Alerts and see our Municipal Bond New Issue Offerings.